amebru/amebru.github.io/README.md

 The CV is in `components/CV.tsx`.
 Everything else is boilerplate.

-It's deployed here for now: https://cv-website-xi-five.vercel.app/
+It's deployed here with github pages: http://ameliabruno.com/